nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/troubleshooting.md

 {{< custom-styles >}}

-This topic describes general troubleshooting techniques when users run into problems using NGINX Gateway Fabric.
+This topic describes possible issues when using NGINX Gateway Fabric and general troubleshooting techniques.
 When possible, suggested workarounds are provided.

 ### General troubleshooting